vnkazna/container_monitor/docs/writing-tests.md

 ### Debugging integration tests

 For debugging of the integration tests, we first need to create a test workspace (the `npm run test-integration` task doesn't need this step because it does it automatically).
 We can do that by running ```npm run create-test-workspace``` script.
-Then we copy the output to `.vscode/launch.json` instead of the placeholder in the "Integration Tests" launch configuration arguments.
+This script pastes the reference to generated workspace in `.vscode/launch.json`.

 Then we can debug the by running the "Integration Tests" [Launch configuration].